AODQ/monte-toad/taskell.md

 - add ggx btdf
 - subsurface scattering bssrdf
 - implement bumpmapping
-- display rendering time of a frame (total)
 - when plugin fails to load, give specific information such as which function was not present etc
 - investigate adding embree as an acceleration structure plugin
 - investigate adding radeon rays as an acceleration structure plugin
 - have plugin for intersectors (for triangles, spheres, instances, etc etc)
 - saved material/bsdf preview
 - give option to not update images for longer AFK renders
-- give % completion of a rendered image
 - add flashing text when rendering & trying to move, also add some flashing indication when rendering
 - RTX support without relying on radeon rays or other libraries (would probably be implemented well after other libraries are implemented tho)
 - move most third party dependencies to be compiled from source in third-party/